-For Biden, South Carolina the key to 2020 nomination
+For Joe Biden, South Carolina is the key to 2020 nomination

 “When you get to states like South Carolina that actually look like the country, that is where I think the strength of a Biden candidacy is and will finally be reflected,” Biden’s campaign manager Greg Schultz said this week ahead of the candidate’s latest South Carolina visit.

-Biden’s two-day swing is his sixth visit to the state as a 2020 candidate, and he often calls longtime supporters by name at his events and recalls “my old friend Fritz” Hollings, the state’s former governor and decades-long U.S. senator whom Biden eulogized in April.
+Biden’s two-day swing is his sixth visit to the state as a 2020 candidate, and he often calls longtime supporters by name at his events and recalls “my old friend Fritz” Hollings, the state’s former governor and decadeslong U.S. senator whom Biden eulogized in April.

-Though polling suggests Biden has slipped some in South Carolina since his campaign launch, he still maintains a comfortable lead over Warren and others in the state, including a considerable advantage among black voters expected to make up as much as two-thirds of the Democratic primary electorate.
-Those dynamics stand in contrast to polling jumbles of Biden, Elizabeth Warren and Bernie Sanders reflected in the other early states.
+Though polling suggests Biden has slipped some in South Carolina since his campaign launch, he still maintains a comfortable lead over Massachusetts Sen. Elizabeth Warren and others in the state, including a considerable advantage among black voters expected to make up as much as two-thirds of the Democratic primary electorate.
+Those dynamics stand in contrast to polling jumbles of Biden, Warren and Bernie Sanders reflected in the other early states.

 Biden aides insist that a broad coalition — significant support from older black voters, Latinos and white moderates, with enough votes elsewhere — still eludes all other Democratic contenders.
 That includes Warren, whose climb in national and early state polls positions her as a front-runner alongside Biden largely on the strength of her support from white liberals.